inexorgame-obsolete/wiki-mirror/Overall-Architecture.md

 People are crying for a content deployment system.
 You can't (however) create it with CubeScript because of safety considerations.
-Hence one would have needed to invent a complete new way in InexorCore to load content (and we tried.
+Hence one would have needed to invent a complete new way in [[Inexor Core]] to load content (and we tried.
 But its not scaling).

 What we want to do is different:

-Everything not directly required for rendering gets handled prior to loading in InexorFlex.
+Everything not directly required for rendering gets handled prior to loading in [[Inexor Flex]].
-And its just feeding InexorCore with the stuff it really needs to load (like the absolute texture path and type).
+And its just feeding [[Inexor Core]] with the stuff it really needs to load (like the absolute texture path and type).
 This way the C++ part shrinks, only **removing** functionality there and the from scratch written part is in node.js with all its benefits, see above.

 ---

-The **Inexor Tree** is the glue between InexorCore and InexorFlex.
+The **Inexor Tree** is the glue between [[Inexor Core]] and [[Inexor Flex]].
 It gets updated by both sides (and is readable by both sides).
-Additionally we can store things like the Content handling in the Tree comfortably, allowing us e.g. to link various stuff together in InexorFlex.
+Additionally we can store things like the Content handling in the Tree comfortably, allowing us e.g. to link various stuff together in [[Inexor Flex]].

 # Technical Overview